ShadowTheHedgehogHacking/2P-ShdTH/README.md

 4. Rename your patched ISO to `game.iso` and place it on your Nintendont SD or USB.
 ```
 Copy GUPE8P.gct to the same directory as your game.iso
  e.g. USB:/games/Shadow The Hedgehog [GUPE8P] should have:
    game.iso
    GUPE8P.gct
  in the folder.
 Copy 'saves' folder to root of USB or SD (same one where game is)
  Nintendont should be configured as follows for the best experience:
    Cheats ON
    Unlock Read Speed ON
 Optional:
-       	Memcard Emulation ON (if you don't have a memcard with stages unlocked already)
+   Memcard Emulation ON (If you want to use provided 100% save)
-		Video Width (Set to whatever fills your screen if you want the same aspect as Dolphin, in my case it was 714)
+   Video Width (Set to whatever fills your screen without black bars, in my case it was 714)
-		Set your TV to "Stretch or Full Aspect" mode.
-Since the game originally is 4:3, with the 16:9 patches it should be displayed as a stretched image to get proper aspect ratio
 ```

 #### Dolphin FPS Optimization